top of page

 • Salt and freshly ground black pepper to taste

-1. Prepare the Beans (if using dried):
+1. Prepare the Beans (if using dried)

-• Soak the borlotti beans overnight.
+• Start by soaking the borlotti beans overnight.

-2. Sauté the Vegetables:
+2. Sauté the Vegetables

 • In a large soup pot, heat a few tablespoons of olive oil over medium heat.

-3. Add the Cavolo Nero:
+3. Add the Cavolo Nero

 • Stir in the chopped cavolo nero leaves.
 Cook for a few minutes until they start to wilt.

-4. Add the Beans and Broth:
+4. Add the Beans and Broth

 • Add the cooked borlotti beans to the pot.

-5. Incorporate the Polenta:
+5. Incorporate the Polenta

-• Continue to simmer, stirring frequently, for 15–20 minutes or until the polenta is cooked through and the soup thickens to a creamy consistency.
-Add more broth if needed.
+• Continue to simmer, stirring frequently, for 15 to 20 minutes or until the polenta is cooked through.
+The soup should thicken to a creamy consistency.

-• Season with salt and freshly ground black pepper to taste.
+• Add more broth if needed.
+Finally, season with salt and pepper to taste.

-• Ladle the farinata into bowls, drizzle generously with extra virgin olive oil, and serve hot.
+• Ladle the farinata into bowls.
+Drizzle generously with extra virgin olive oil and serve hot.

 • Avignonesi (Tuscany): Known for their Vino Nobile di Montepulciano and Rosso di Montalcino, their medium-bodied reds provide a wonderful contrast to the creamy soup.

-5. Chef Tips
+6. Chef Tips for Success

-• Store any leftovers in the fridge, and reheat gently—like many soups, it tastes even better the next day.
+• Store any leftovers in the fridge and reheat gently.
+Like many soups, it tastes even better the next day.

 Top Recipes